State of Free Lebanon: Economy

 The beginning of the Good Fence coincides with the beginning of the civil war in Lebanon in 1976 and Israeli support for the Christian-dominated militias in southern Lebanon in their battle with the PLO.
 From 1977, Israel allowed the South Lebanese Christians and their allies to find employment in Israel and provided assistance in exporting their goods through the Israeli port city of Haifa.
 The main border crossing through which goods and workers crossed was the Fatima Gate crossing near Metula.
 This provided essential economic stability to the administration of Free Lebanon and the later South Lebanon security belt administration.

 Relationship with the United Nations

 The freedom of movement of UNIFIL personnel and UNTSO observers within the Free Lebanon enclave remained restricted due to the actions of Amal and the Free Lebanon Army under Major Saad Haddad's leadership with the backing of Israeli military forces.
 During the 1982 Lebanon War, UN positions were overrun, primarily by the South Lebanon Army forces under Saad Haddad.

-International recognition

-Free Lebanon did not succeed in gaining recognition from any state with the exception of unofficial recognition by the State of Israel.
-The country did have a certain amount of support from American Evangelicals, who would often meet with Free Lebanon governor Saad Haddad during televised Holy Land journeys.